-Its name comes from New York Citym where it was first isolated and officially investigated.
+Its name comes from New York City, where it was first isolated and officially investigated.

-- The Coxsackie virus is found on all the continents of the world.
+- Coxsackievirus exists on all the continents in the world.

-- In places with a more tropical climate, the Coxsackie Virus can show up at virtually anytime of the year.
+- In places with a more tropical climate, coxsackievirus can show up at virtually any time of the year.

-- And, in places with the normal four seasons of the year, the virus is most likely to appear during Spring and Autumn.
+- In places with a traditional four-season year, the virus is most likely to appear during Spring and Autumn.

-The Coxsackie Virus is also known as the hand-foot-mouth disease.
-The main symptoms of the virus usually oocur in the extremities and throat of those it affects.
+Coxsackievirus is also known as the hand-foot-mouth disease.
+The main symptoms of this virus usually appear in the extremeties and throat.

-The nasty virus belongs to the enterovirus gene.
-This gene infects humans and causes a wide variety of diseases such as poliomyelitis, or Hepatitis A and many more.
+The nasty virus belongs to the enterovirus genus.
+This genus infects humans and causes a wide variety of diseases like poliomyelitis, hepatitis A, and many more.

-Even though it exists among demographics of all ages, the hand-foot-mouth disease mainly affects children younger than twelve.
+Even though it exists among demographics of all ages, coxsackievirus mainly affects children younger than twelve.

-Two different types of the virus exist.
-The first is virus type A, and the second, virus type B. These two types exhibit symptoms that are practically identical to the symptoms of the other.
+There are two different types of the virus.
+The first is virus type A, and the second, virus type B. These two types exhibit symptoms that are practically identical to each other, though there are some differences.

-Many of the children infected with this virus do not show any kinds of superficial or outward symptoms.
-The following is a list of the general symptoms or problems that a child may be dealing with due to the virus:
+Many of the children infected with this virus don’t show any outward symptoms.
+Here is a list of the general symptoms or problems that the virus might cause in a child:

 - Throat pain and irritation